Request for Proposals: Historic Howard Theatre National Register Amendment

 Task 3: Survey Documentation

-Task 5: Complete Historic Context Documentation
+Task 4: Complete Multiple Property Documentation

-Task 7 – Public Presentation
+Task 6 – Public Presentation

 Consultant must agree to present the 50% draft results of the research and documentation project at one public meeting to receive feedback on draft report.
 The date, time, and location of the public forum will be determined in consultation with DCPL.

-Task 8 – Consultation and Historic Preservation Review Board Presentation
+Task 7 – Consultation and Historic Preservation Review Board Presentation

-Timeline: Estimated start date for the project is November 1, 2023.
-Research and documentation must be complete by April 30, 2025.
+Timeline: Estimated start date for the project is June 1, 2024.
+Research and documentation must be complete by September 30, 2025.

 This project has received Federal financial assistance for the identification, protection, and/or rehabilitation of historic properties and cultural resources in the District of Columbia.
-Under Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, or disability in its Federally assisted programs.
-If you believe that you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, U.S. Department of the Interior, 1849 C Street, N.W., Washington, D.C.
-20240.
+Under Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973, the US Department of the Interior prohibits discrimination on the basis of race, color, national origin, or disability in its Federally assisted programs.
+If you believe that you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, US Department of the Interior, 1849 C Street, N.W., Washington, DC 20240.

 Call for Nominations